 Working competently means the leader has mastered the fundamentals of the job.
-This leader can, quickly and competently, apply new methods and new information as appropriate for new tasks.
+This leader can apply new methods and new information as appropriate for new tasks.

 Leaders take action and achieve results.

 An effective leader knows when the time is right to initiate action.
 Leaders handle problems assertively and make timely as well as firm decisions.

+Leaders develop leaders.
 Two important areas in the development of others are cultivating individual talent and successfully motivating others.

 Leaders who are successful at cultivating talent are effective at coaching and making training available.
 These leaders also provide objective performance feedback on a timely basis.

 A high level of commitment is needed by leaders to be successful.
-This leader maintains a high level of energy, perseveres, and remains positive.
+This leader maintains a high level of energy, perseverance, and remains positive.

 Would you like to contribute a post?

 Use this worksheet to unlock your top goal performance and use it with others to help them achieve their goals.